wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-1.&emsp;A good teacher clarifies his [teacher’s] own ideas and strengthens them [teacher’s own ideas] by teaching them [teacher’s own ideas].
+1. A good teacher clarifies his [teacher’s] own ideas and strengthens them [teacher’s own ideas] by teaching them [teacher’s own ideas].
 <sup>2</sup>Teacher and pupil are alike in the learning process.
 <sup>3</sup>They [teacher and pupil] are in the same order of learning, and unless they [teacher and pupil] share their [teacher’s-and-pupil’s] lessons conviction will be lacking.
 <sup>4</sup>A good teacher must believe in the ideas he [teacher] teaches, but he [teacher] must meet another condition: he [teacher] must believe in the students to whom he [teacher] offers the ideas.

 #### substituted

-1.&emsp;A good teacher clarifies teacher’s own ideas and strengthens teacher’s own ideas by teaching teacher’s own ideas.
+1. A good teacher clarifies teacher’s own ideas and strengthens teacher’s own ideas by teaching teacher’s own ideas.
 <sup>2</sup>Teacher and pupil are alike in the learning process.
 <sup>3</sup>Teacher and pupil are in the same order of learning, and unless teacher and pupil share teacher’s-and-pupil’s lessons conviction will be lacking.
 <sup>4</sup>A good teacher must believe in the ideas teacher teaches, but teacher must meet another condition: teacher must believe in the students to whom teacher offers the ideas.